Alain Baxter: Family

 His brother, Noel Baxter is also an alpine skier.
 His cousin Lesley McKenna is a leading professional snowboarder and winner of two World Cups.

 Baxter married businesswoman Sheila Dow in 2006, after the two met at Finlay Mickel's wedding the previous year.
 They have three children.

 Honours

-In 2014, the decision was taken to name a housing development in Aviemore "Baxter's Court" in his honour.
+In 2014, the decision was taken to name a housing development in Aviemore in his honour.
+"Alain Baxter Court" opened the following year.